 Higher Certificate in Electronic Engineering

-In its report of January 2012, the Irish Government Expert Group on Future Skills Needs (EGRSN) states that the country will increasingly depend on Information Communications Technology (ICT) graduates in all areas.
-Nationally, 75,000 people are employed in 8,000 ICT companies.
-The CIT Level 7 Electronic Engineering skillset creates access to many ICT sector job opportunities.
+The CIT Electronic Systems Engineer skillset creates access to many Information Communications Technology (ICT) sector job opportunities.
 Technical know-how and practical ability makes the graduate highly versatile and highly marketable.
 For a snapshot of ICT in the greater Cork area, visit www.ceia.ie

 Electronic Engineering has transformed society, pervading all industrial, commercial, social and domestic life.
 Growth in knowledge and techniques of these disciplines has been explosive, generating a wide range of exciting careers for both men and women as technicians and technician-engineers.
 Electronic Engineering careers cover a stimulating and challenging range of disciplines including Electronics, Computer Engineering & Software, Communications & Telecommunications, Control & Automation, and Electronics Manufacturing, all of which are included in the range of courses.